alda-lang/alda/CONTRIBUTING.md

 Alda is designed so that playback is asynchronous.
-When you use the Alda client to play a score, the client sends a bunch of [OSC][osc-intro] messages to a player process running in the background.
+When you use the Alda client to play a score, the client sends a bunch of [OSC][osc-intro] messages to a separate player process running in the background.

 The player process is agnostic of the Alda language.
-It simply receives and handles OSC messages containing lower-level instructions pertaining to audio playback.
+It simply receives and handles OSC messages containing lower-level instructions that tell it what notes to play, etc.

 The player supports live coding in that it allows you to define, modify, and loop patterns during playback.